zhcc-b/Meowtime/README.md

 Wondering where you are?
 (No judgment!)
 MeowTime greets you with your current city and country, making you feel at home wherever you are.

 ### 7. **Date & Day Display 📅**
-Stay organized and stylish.
-MeowTime displays the current date and day of the week, so you’re always in sync.
+Never lose track of the day!
+MyTime highlights the current date and even reminds you which day of the week it is

 ### 8. **Cat-Calling Audio Button 🎵🐈**
 This is where things get *meow-nificent*!
 Tap the **cat icon** button to play a **realistic cat meow sound**.
 It’s perfect for: